ERDDAP

 see Michael T. Nygard's book

-[Yes, these are simplistic calculations, but I think the conclusions are correct.
+Yes, the calculations are simplistic, but I think the conclusions are correct.

 Did I use faulty logic or make a mistake in my calculations?
 If so, the fault is mine alone.